-- Has the business considered the funding types and its requirements if they so choose debt or equity?
+- Has the business considered the funding types and its requirements if they so choose debt or equity routes?

 Startups can tap into several types of financing.

-“Knowing the investor requirements, focus and type of model the business runs, that determines what capital should be applied for,” he said.
-“Typically, a grant should fund my proof of concept and will give a minimum viable product approach to ensure organic growth to merit rounds of funding from seed to series.”
+“Knowing the investor requirements, focus and type of model the business runs, determines what capital should be applied for,” he said.
+“Typically, some business models require that a grant should fund a proof of concept and will yield a minimum viable product to ensure organic growth to merit rounds of funding from seed to series.”

 Entrepreneurs need to know the fiscal requirements of their potential suitors.

 “Most funds have specific sectors of interests,” Armah said.
-“They usually will demand a pitch document, information memorandum, market summary, capitalization table, financial plan, contracts, team profiles and track record even if it’s a green field.
-Startups miss out due to inexperience on these.
+“They usually will demand a pitch document, information memorandum, market summary, capitalization table, financial plan, contracts, off-takers, organizational policies, any proof of intellectual property that is key to growth, historical performance, industry research and pre-feasibility reports, details of litigation, financial statements, management biographies and team profiles, and track record, even if it’s a green field.”

 The more information business owners can provide to financiers, the better.